MrJH3030/PDFrust/README.md

-# ToDo
+# PDFrust
-- subcommands:
+Simple command line tool which allows to merge pdf documents and select specific pages.

-- merge
+## Commands
-- del-page
+- merge [directly merge two documents]
-- gui mode
+- browse [browse your files in the terminal and merge as many as you want]
-- browse mode with inquire or ratatui
+- delete [remove pages from a document]

-- parse pages
+- --help

-- maybe tests
+Development is still in progess